jkitchin/literature-alerts/md/Papers-that-cite-my-papers.md

 [Liyun Jiang](https://openalex.org/A5004763124), [Mengdie Zhao](https://openalex.org/A5101470930), [Qi Yu](https://openalex.org/A5017725939), RSC Advances.
 14(37)] 2024.https://doi.org/10.1039/d4ra04643a.

 Graphdiyne (GDY) has achieved great success in the application of two-dimensional carbon materials in recent years due to its excellent electrochemical catalytic capacity.
+Considering the unique electronic structure of GDY, transition metal (TM